GameTheory-/android-webview/README.md

 ## Android WebView Tutorial

-This is a sample app for educational purpose.
-This app will demonstrate how to setup an android webview.
+This is a sample app to demonstrate how to setup an android webview with a progress bar (ProgressBar).

 ### Project Page with Tutorial